wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 X>
 X> * Convert the about page to use a template as well, using a template called `about.html`.
 X> * Within the new `about.html` template, add a picture stored within your project's static files.
-X> * On the about page, include a line that says, `This tutorial has been put together by <your-name>`
+X> * On the about page, include a line that says, `This tutorial has been put together by <your-name>`.